 As for the decorations, you can craft a spring-inspired (and budget-friendly!)
-DIY backdrop using our captivating selection of giant paper flowers, flower backdrop wall panels, festive pom poms, and assorted ribbons, to name just a few.
+DIY backdrop using our captivating selection of giant paper flowers, flower backdrop wall panels, festive pom poms, assorted ribbons, and gold vases for centerpieces to name just a few.
 To turn your mimosa bar setting into a dream-like island (and hide those lanky table legs!), you can choose from our selection of tableskirts!

 According to loving husbands and sons, a simple outdoor picnic brunch is always a no-fail gift, especially, when it comes to Mother’s Day.
 To make this happen, all you need is a sunny spring day, lovely picnic blanket, no less lovely flowers, and some quick breakfast food.
 You can make it even more inviting if you grab a couple of comfy pillows!